-Indonesia should follow the phased approach to Information, Monitoring and MRV as set out by the UNFCCC.
+Indonesia will follow the phased approach to Information, Monitoring and MRV as set out by the UNFCCC.
 Indonesia is currently in Phase 1 of REDD+, involving the development of national strategies and action plans, policies and measures, and capacity building for the establishment and testing of the Information, Monitoring and MRV System for REDD+.
-By the closing of this phase, Indonesia should have obtained the necessary historical data for establishing their reference emission level (REL) and/or reference level (RL).
+By the closing of this phase, it is expected that Indonesia will have obtained the necessary historical data for establishing their reference emission level (REL) and/or reference level (RL).